Offal, that mighty meat!

 They pick the grapes every other week, of course depending on weather conditions each year, with different maturity levels and process accordingly.

-Beyaz Kalecik Karası, blanc de noir, has notes like pulpy fruits, white peach, apricot, made a perfect couple with uykuluk, the pan butter fried sweetbreads.
-These caramelized sweetbreads are so generous but so delicate in aroma, needed a level of fruitiness, the acidity level is made for each other, all the caramelized leek, hazelnuts and sweetbreads with this early harvested Beyaz Kalecik Karası…
+Beyaz Kalecik Karası, blanc de noir, has notes like pulpy fruits, white peach, and apricot, made a perfect couple with uykuluk, the pan butter fried sweetbreads.
+These caramelized sweetbreads are so generous but so delicate in aroma, needed a level of fruitiness, acidity level is made for each other, all the caramelized leek, hazelnuts, and sweetbreads with this early harvested Beyaz Kalecik Karası…

 Mesmerizing, both sweetbreads and the wine, we wished this bottle or this lunch would not end…

-The tongue almost acting like strong white meat, the dressing is mild, so this dish needed a medium body and medium acidity.
-The oak barrelled Chardonnay Viognier made all the difference.
+The tongue almost acts like strong white meat, and the dressing is mild, so this dish needed a medium body and medium acidity.
+The oak-barrelled Chardonnay Viognier made all the difference.
 Vanilla, apple, pear and a long finish, with a complex structure with the barrel finish.

 Only a few ustas left who prepare this sarma, the intestines are braided in different special knots, that slimy intestines are not very handy I have to say, only experienced hands can put knots on them and make it look as pretty as this…

 After cooking these in aromatic water and letting them sit and cool down there, infusing all the juices, I used this broth to cook orzo with some spring herbs, not to mention the fresh garlic.
 I grilled the sarma kokoreç in the hot cast iron and served it on top of the herbed orzo.